MK2112/minicorpus/Readme.md

     - The guide is available in the Jupyter Notebook `02_eval_160M.ipynb`.
 - Chapter `03` is about reproducing MiniPile from scratch.
 This includes embedding The Pile Deduplicated, clustering the embeddings, and sampling a MiniPile from the clusters in accordance with the [original paper](https://arxiv.org/abs/2304.08442).

-We deem our reproduction of MiniPile successful.
-However, our reproduction had to make compromises:
+We deem our reproduction of MiniPile successful.<br>
+However, we had to make compromises:
 1. Embedding with [E5-Large](https://huggingface.co/intfloat/e5-large) was replaced with [E5-Base-4k](https://huggingface.co/dwzhu/e5-base-4k), which is smaller and faster, but [reported to perform worse](https://mono.software/2024/11/07/testing-embedding-models-rag/) than E5-Large representation-wise.
 We addressed this by raising the context window from E5-large's default 512 tokens to 1024 tokens.
 2. Cluster exclusion was done manually, as per paper.
 While we found and excluded the exact same amount of clusters and the same clusters described as examples by the paper, differences in cluster selection may have occured.

-The reproduction dataset showed improvements, and therefore deviations, regarding the perplexity scores on the Lambada (Standard + OpenAI) benchmarks, HellaSwag and ARC-Challenge of at most 2.23%.
+The reproduction dataset showed improvements, and therefore deviations, regarding the perplexity scores on the Lambada (Standard + OpenAI) benchmarks, HellaSwag and ARC-Challenge of a gravity of at most 2.23%.

 ## Improving the MiniPile Pipeline, Practically

 The MiniPile pipeline can be improved by sampling a data subset that is ideally even smaller than MiniPile and yet more representative of the original Pile Deduplicated.<br>
 Ultimately resulting in success, several attempts were undertaken to improve the MiniPile pipeline for these objectives.<br>
-All ideas are documented in the fourth chapter's Jupyter Notebook `04_improve_minipile.ipynb`:
+All ideas are documented extensively in the fourth chapter's Jupyter Notebook [`04_improve_minipile.ipynb`](./04_improve_minipile.ipynb), which lays out the intentions and reasonings more thoroughly:

 1. Cluster-Proportionate Sampling (`04_distill_pile_embed_idea_1_proportionate.py`)
 2. Hybrid Loss-Based Sampling (`04_distill_pile_embed_idea_2_lossi_1.py` and `04_distill_pile_embed_idea_2_lossi_2.py`)